 4 Best Tactical 1-8x Scope - TRUGLO Omnia Tactical Rifle Scope

-The All Purpose Tactical Reticle (A.P.T.R.) is etched onto the glass of the scope which increases accuracy and precision even with hard kicking calibers.
-Locking target turrets means no accidental adjustments and the quick zoom lever makes changing magnification a breeze.
+The All Purpose Tactical Reticle (A.P.T.R.) is etched onto the glass, which increases accuracy and precision, even with hard kicking calibers.

 5 AYIN Sights Centurion Tactical/Hunting Scope - Best Budget